What is blepharitis?

 - massage your eyelid towards your nose

-- use warm compresses for 5 to 10 minutes a few times a day
+- use a warm compress for 5 to 10 minutes a few times a day

 Don’t wear your contact lenses until the swelling goes down.

+Blepharitis can take weeks or months to clear up.
+It can recur.
 To stop blepharitis from coming back, keep your eyelids clean.
-Don’t use cosmetics around your eye.
+Don’t use make-up around your eye.